MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/how-to-build-api-clients-from-swagger-for-app-integration.md

 **Applies to:  Microsoft R Server 9.x**

 Learn how to build and use API Client libraries from Swagger to integrate into your applications.
-Swagger is a machine readable representation of a RESTful API that enables support for interactive documentation, client SDK generation and discoverability.
+Swagger is a machine-readable representation of a RESTful API that enables support for interactive documentation, client SDK generation, and discoverability.

 While data scientists can work with R directly in an R console window or R IDE, application developers often need a different set of tools to leverage R inside applications.
 As an application developer integrating with these web services, typically your interest is in executing R code, not writing it.
 Data scientists with the R programming skills write the R code.
 Then, using some core APIs, this R code can be published as a Microsoft R Server-hosted analytics Web service.

 To simplify the integration of your R analytics web services, R Server provides [Swagger templates](http://swagger.io/) for operationalization.
 These Swagger-based JSON files define the list of calls and resources available in the REST [APIs](concept-api.md).

-To access these RESTful APIs outside of R, use a Swagger code tool to generate an API client library that can be used in any programming language, such as .NET, C#, Java, Javascript, Python, or node.js.
-The API client simplifies the making of calls, encoding of data, and markup response handling on the API.
+To access these RESTful APIs outside of R, generate an API client library in your preferred programming language, such as .NET, C#, Java, JS, Python, or node.js.
+This library is built with a Swagger tool.
+The resulting API client library simplifies the making of calls, encoding of data, and markup response handling on the API.

-## Swagger Workflow
+## Swagger workflow

 ![Swagger Workflow](./media/how-to-build-api-clients-from-swagger-for-app-integration/api-swagger-workflow.png)

-### Get a Swagger Generation Tool
+## Get a swagger generation tool

 1. Install a Swagger code generator on your local machine.